Min Hogg

 Georgina Hogg MBE (28 September 1938 – 25 June 2019), known as Min Hogg, was a British journalist, magazine editor, and interior designer.
 She was the daughter of Sir James Cecil Hogg K.C.V.O., an ear specialist whose patients included Queen Elizabeth II.
 She was the fashion editor of Harper's & Queen between 1974 and 1979, and then co-founded the World of Interiors in 1981, which became one of the most influential shelter magazines of the late 20th century.
 She died in June 2019.

 Early life

 Georgina Hogg was born in London in 1938, and grew up in Regent's Park.
 Her father was a personal physician to the Queen, with a surgery on Harley Street.
 She was a boarder at Benenden School and then went on to the Central School of Art and Design to study graphic design with Terence Conran.
-Hogg was one of the girlfriends of John Huston, with his daughter Anjelica recalling how Hogg lent her high-heeled shoes to help her practise her modelling walk.
+Hogg was one of the girlfriends of John Huston, with his daughter Anjelica recalling how Hogg lent her her high-heeled shoes to help her practise her modelling walk.